 When the department receives a request to serve as HCS, the worker must thoroughly explore all individuals who may be able to serve in this capacity.
 This exploration is to include receipt and review of information documented on the HCS form about individuals who were previously contacted by the appointing medical professional to serve and the outcomes of those contacts.
 Any potential candidate is to be contacted by the medical professional prior to requesting appointment of the department.
 Until written documentation is received and reviewed, the department is not to accept appointments as HCS.
-If there is any available candidate(s) who is willing, able, and appropriate to serve, the department should not accept the appointment as HCS if there is an appropriate candidate who is willing and able to serve.
+If there is any available candidate(s) who is willing, able, and appropriate to serve, the department should encourage them to accept the appointment rather than the department being appointed.
+The department should not accept the appointment as HCS if there is an appropriate candidate who is willing and able to serve.